-Bleomycin is an antibiotic complex of several glycopeptides derived Streptomyces verticillus.
+Bleomycin is an antibiotic complex of glycopeptides several derived from Streptomyces verticillus.
 The cytotoxic action of bleomycin has been attributed to DNA scission and fragmentation with inhibition of usual DNA repair mechanisms.
 RNA and protein synthesis seem to be inhibited as well.
-Bleomycin is rapidly cleared from the blood and concentrated in the liver, lungs, spleen, epithelial kidneys, and tissue.
-Approximately 80% is excreted in the urine within 24 hours.
-Bleomycin is cell phase specific, having its major effects on cells in the G2 and M phases of the cell cycle (1).
+Bleomycin is rapidly cleared from the blood and concentrated in the liver, lungs, spleen, and epithelial tissue. kidneys, Approximately 80% is excreted in the urine within 24 hours.
+Bleomycin is cell phase specific, having its major effects on cells in the G2 and M phases of the cell cycle(1).